What do nuns do?

 a total “yes” to God, a lifelong commitment to the Gospel.

-Two styles, one same melody
+Two styles, one and the same melody

 In monasteries or on the streets,